aytimothy/2b2tq/README.md

 ![https://i.imgur.com/52CXaBw.png](https://i.imgur.com/52CXaBw.png)

-Automatically logs you into whatever server of your choice.
+Automatically logs you into whatever server of your choice at a specific time while you're probably not awake to do it.

 By: aytimothy#0919